 Leaves of Absence

-Mar 19: Bill 10, which amends The Employment Standards Code to provide employees who’ve been employed by the same employer for at least seven consecutive months up to 16 weeks of unpaid leave if a child is placed or arrives into their care through adoption or surrogacy, has been reported out of Committee.
-Employees must provide employers with written notice at least four weeks before the day the leave is to begin, unless circumstances necessitate a shorter period of notice.
-Employers may require employees to provide, as soon as practicable “reasonable” evidence of entitlement to leave.
+May 6: Manitoba passed Bill 10 giving employees with at least seven consecutive months service up to 16 weeks of unpaid leave if a child is placed into their care through adoption or surrogacy.
+Employees must provide written notice four weeks before leave begins, unless circumstances necessitate shorter notice.
+Employers may require “reasonable” evidence of leave entitlement.

 Action Point: Find out how to implement a legally sound Parental Leave Compliance Game Plan at your workplace.